HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Software Reliability and Quality Assurance/Software Reliability and Quality Assurance.md

+### **<br/>What is software quality?**
+Software quality refers to the characteristics of a software product that determine its ability to satisfy the stated needs of its users.
+In simpler terms, it refers to a software product that meets its intended purpose and user expectations.

 ### **<br/>Define Software Quality Assurance.**
-Software Quality Assurance (SQA) is a systematic approach to ensuring that software meets specified requirements and expectations.
+Software Quality Assurance (SQA) is a systematic approach to ensuring software meets specified requirements and expectations.
 It encompasses a range of activities aimed at preventing defects and ensuring the quality of the software product throughout its lifecycle.<br/>

 ### **<br/>Write down the different roles of a SQA group.**
 Roles of a Software Quality Assurance (SQA) Group:<br/>